kevgug/portfolio/static/essays/accountability-ai-autonomy.md

 When my brother visited me in Chicago to run the 47th Bank of America marathon (on virtually no training!), he raised an interesting question: is **accountability** a good enough reason for why we don't want autonomous AI software engineers?
 We both agree that full autonomy is not even feasible for at least another two years.
 The question is more about _when_ AI autonomy becomes feasible, will the need for human accountability get in the way?
 [1]

-If accountability is necessary to running a profitable business, it follows that humans should always have oversight over every product decision and feature implementation; at most, AI would be a coworker, but could never fully displace humans.
+If accountability is necessary for running a profitable business, it follows that humans should always have oversight over every product decision and feature implementation; at most, AI would be a coworker, but could never fully displace humans.
 Alternatively, accountability is not an important part of building software products.
 In that scenario, AI can successfully decide what to build and then presumably build it too; software engineers and product designers could very well be replaced by fully autonomous AI.

 I view accountability as the idea that someone owns a product decision and accepts whatever consequences may follow, good or bad.
 If we let AI autonomously decide what to do and how to implement those changes, then we can't say that any person truly _owns_ those decisions.
 At best, we can say that someone instructed the AI on how to operate at a high level, which led to some product outcome.
 But that's not a generalizable argument—sometimes the decision is a direct result of the human's system instructions, while other times the AI has gone rogue.
 In any case, autonomous AI prevents clear accountability with any person.